tonethar/IGME-330-Spring-2023/_to-do.md

 <hr>

 ## VII.
-Attendance policy
+Attendance policy?
 - Attendance - deduction for 2 or more absences
 - We would like you to let us know in advance if you are not going to make it to class, but absences are only excused with written documentation from the college

 <hr>

 ## VIII.
-Late Assignment Policy
+Late Assignment Policy?
 - The pandemic is over - "No excuses" extensions should be too
 - All assignments get a 3-hour extension (the "3AM" thing)
-- There will be a late dropbox
+- There will be a general late dropbox:
+  - 3 to 6 hours late, -10%
+  - 6 to 24 hours late, -20%
+  - 24 - 48 hours late, -40%
+  - nothing will be accepted more than 48 hours late without prior arrangement
 - *Documented* college activities, RIT career day, etc are valid excuses